khaledABUZENAH/Reading-notes/README.md

 *  enable the setting of higher goals and more achievement.
 *  increases productivity and self confedence.

-### reminders of myself of how to keep growth mindset:
+### reminders of myself of how to keep growth mindset
 1. I always embrece challenges.
 2. I have to be presistent when it comes to obsttacles.
 3. I try to learn from critisism as much as I can even though it sometimes make me angry.